Pigninja2003/Test-Repository/pages/Nicollege.md

 ## See also

 -   Nicollege/Auguniversity
 -   Culture of Provo
 -   Box fan
 -   College traditions in the United States
 -   Provo Golden Eagles

 ## References

 -   _Nicollege Daily Chronicle_.
 "Residence Halls Face Fan Shortage."
 September 3, 2011.
 -   Nicollege/Auguniversity Office of Residential Comfort. _A History of Campus Ventilation, 1957–2017_.
 Nicollege University Press, 2018.

--   Wilkins, Robert.
-"The Wall of Wind: How a Box Fan Became a Campus Icon." _Provo Monthly_, August 2019.

--   Nicollege/Auguniversity Board of Trustees. _Minutes of the October 2021 General Meeting_.
-2021.

--   _Nicollege Daily Chronicle_.
-"Residence Halls Face Fan Shortage."
-September 3, 2011.
--   Nicollege/Auguniversity Office of Residential Comfort. _A History of Campus Ventilation, 1957–2017_.
-Nicollege University Press, 2018.